StrawberryChocolateFudge/Ricardian-Fabric/readme.md

 #### version blockie

-Because the version blockie is the arweave transaction ID add this to the development URL to render it after localhost:1234/
+Because the version blockie is the arweave transaction ID add use the development url

-"arweave.net/whateverIDIMakeUp"
+"localhost:1234/arweave.net/whateverID"

 ## Deployment